Samvictor12/lens_web/PRICE_MAPPING_API_DOCS.md

 ## Notes

 - All discount rates are stored as percentages (0-100)
+- `discountPrice` is automatically calculated and stored for quick access
-- The API automatically includes related data (lens product details, customer details) in responses
+- The API automatically includes related data (lens price, lens product details, coating details, customer details) in responses
 - Bulk operations are transactional - all succeed or all fail
 - Soft deletes are not used - deletions are permanent
 - Timestamps (createdAt, updatedAt) are automatically managed
+- Price mappings now reference `LensPriceMaster` (which includes lens + coating combination) instead of just `LensProductMaster`

 ---